Ashraf-Algumaei/predict-customer-churn/README.md

     ```
     pip install -r requirements.txt
     ```
-    You should see the libraries installing on your computer (make sure you're in the same directory as the requirements file)
+    You should see the libraries installing on your computer (make sure you're in the same directory as the requirements file to be able to downlo)

 2. Once you have all the libraries installed,

 ### Running tests:
 This project contain unit tests that confirm the correct behavior for all the functions.
 Below are the steps to run the test:
-1. Run the command below in the root directory of the project (ensure you have `pytest` insalled):
+1. Run the command below in the directory where `churn_script_logging_and_test.py` exists in the project (ensure you have `pytest` insalled):
     ```
     pytest
     ```